International Foundation Year

 How long is the course?

 For successful completion of the programme you must follow the Standard Programme of 3 terms (30 weeks) in Malta.
 Students who join with an exceptionally high level of English (IELTS 5.5 or better) may be allowed to follow the Intensive Programme of 24 weeks only starting in January.

 The total number of hours of study per week is 25 – 28 hours per week including research and self-study.

 What certificate will I receive at the end of my International Foundation Year?

 At the end of your course you will receive an International Foundation Year Certificate issued by NCC Education as well as an Academic Transcript giving details of your performance on the individual programme modules (Pass, Merit, Distinction) that you followed during your International Foundation Year.

 How will I be assessed on the International Foundation Year?

-Assessment is by global examination, global assignment and local examination.
-All assessment is carried out by NCC Education examiners.
-Assessment sessions are held throughout the year.
+Global examination, global assignment and local examination are the assessment measures used.
+All assessment is carried out by NCC Education examiners and assessment sessions are held throughout the year.